Dutchmen earn Player of the Week accolades

-TROY, NY (NEWS10) – After a 45-0 win over Buffalo State on Saturday, senior Ike Irabor and first-year Patch Flanagan of the Union College football team earned Liberty League player of the week accolades, the conference announced Monday.
+TROY, NY (NEWS10) – After a 45-0 win over Buffalo State on Saturday, senior running back Ike Irabor and first-year quarterback Patch Flanagan of the Union College football team earned Liberty League player of the week accolades, the conference announced Monday.

 Irabor was named the Liberty League Offensive Player of the Week for the second time this season and fifth time in his career while Flanagan earned Rookie of the Week honors for the first time of his career.